 - Generally, sound (music) levels should not exceed 90 decibels 15 feet from the source.

 - Depending upon any neighborhood complaints, the sound levels may have to be lowered between 11 p.m. and 7 a.m.
 Information on City of Tulsa Ordinances is available online.

 - Insurance: Any Special Event which necessitates the closing or using a street or sidewalk, venue for a carnival or circus, police escort and any Special Event which includes the serving or consumption of alcoholic beverages and/or beer, must carry a policy of liability insurance in the amount of One Million Dollars ($1,000,000.00).
 Such insurance policy should be issued by an insurance company licensed to do business in the State of Oklahoma.
 A certificate of such insurance coverage, naming the City of Tulsa (175 East 2nd Street, Tulsa OK 74103) as additional insured, must be on file with the City of Tulsa before the Special Event occurs.
 Include the name and date of the event on the Certificate of Insurance.

-- Private Property: If your event is taking place on private property, including parking lots, for any amount of time, you may need a Zoning Clearance Permit.
+- Private Property: If your event is taking place on private property, including parking lots, for any amount of time, you may need a Zoning Clearance Permit if a Special Event Permit is not applicable.
 Please contact the One-Stop-Permit Center at (918) 596-9601.
 More information on secondary permits is available online.
 Your event may require approval from the City's Board of Adjustment, the exception to this rule is in the Central Business District (CBD).
 Upon verification with the Zoning Clearance officer, contact the Board of Adjustment (BOA) at (918) 584-7526.
 For information go to www.cityoftulsa-boa.org.